organicmaps/organicmaps/README.md

 ## Development

 You would need Qt 5 for development, most other libraries are included into the repository, see `3party` directory.
-After cloning, the repository must be initialized with `configure.sh`.
 The team uses mostly XCode and Qt Creator, though these are not mandatory.
 We have an established [coding style](https://github.com/mapsme/omim/blob/master/docs/cpp_coding_standard.txt).
 Our pull request review process may be intimidating, but it ensures a consistent